Meet the MWEG Team

 Patrice Mano

-Hannah Adams : Member of Board of Directors
+Hannah Adams, Secretary of Board of Directors

 Hannah Adams serves on Mormon Women for Ethical Government's board of directors.
 She is a master's student at Brigham Young University studying public administration with an emphasis on state and federal government.
 As a public servant at heart, Hannah is obsessed with the government's potential to do social good.
 She has worked for two branches of government and several nonprofit organizations, including the U.S. House of Representatives, the Utah Department of Health and Human Services, and the Ballard Social Impact Center.